Five takeaways from Zelenskyy’s virtual address to Congress - NewsBreak

 The Ukrainian president, dressed in his trademark military-green T-shirt, pleaded for help as his nation tries to fend off the Russian forces who invaded three weeks ago.

 His speech was relatively brief, lasting around 15 minutes, but carried hefty emotional force.
-Lawmakers gave him a standing ovation at its beginning and at its conclusion.
+Lawmakers gave him a standing ovation at its beginning and at its conclusion.‘Good versus evil’: Sen. Romney speaks on Ukraine crisis

 Here are the major takeaways: